rkgIITBh/data-structures.github.io/HTML/introBtree.md

 Splitting of the root creates a new root and increase the height of the tree.
 However, unlike balanced trees, B-Tree does not use rotations to fixup or rebalance the tree.

-Inserting a key into a non-full node, simply fills the node with an extra key.
-For example, if we insert 16 into the BTree given in the image at the beginning of this blog, the leftmost node will become full.
-Figure below illustrates the result of insertion.
+A new insertion into a non-full leaf node simply fills the node with an extra key.
+For example, if we insert 16 into the B-Tree of figure 1 that appears at the beginning of this blog, the leftmost node becomes full.
+The figure below illustrates the result of this insertion.
 <p style="text-align:center;"><img src="../images/bTreeEx3.jpg"></p>

-However, if we now insert 28 to the resulting B-Tree, it causes a split in third leaf which initially had keys 22, 25 and 26.
+However, if we now insert 28 to the resulting B-Tree, it splits in third leaf that initially had keys 22, 25 and 26.
-A new leaf is created with key 28.
-The median 26 is pushed up to the parent node of the original leaf.
-The result of this insertion is shown below.
+A new leaf with key 28 is created, and the median key 26 is pushed up to the parent node of the original leaf.
+The result of this insertion appears below.
  <p style="text-align:center;"><img src="../images/bTreeEx4.jpg"></p>

 <strong>Deletion:</strong> If the element <i>x</i> for deletion is not located in a leaf then we can replace <i>x</i> by